You don't need a good sense of direction to navigate a new city.

 - Know which way is up.
 In Toronto, the lake is south.
 And because the CN Tower is just about on the lake, if you can see the tower in the sky, you're looking south.
 Turn around and you're looking north.
 East is on your right and west is on your left.
 Yonge Street divides the city between east and west.
 Once you know these few tips, it's much easier to understand Toronto.
 I have a similar approach to New York City as you can read in the caption of the image above.
 I do this in every city.
 I look for the landmarks that will help me understand the logic of a city.

 - Use the compass app on your phone.
-There are times when it is difficult to know which way is up such as when you exit out of a subway that has many exits.
+There are times when it is difficult to know which way is up, such as when you come up to ground level from a subway station that has many exits.
 Use the compass on your phone to re-calibrate which way is up.

-- Look for signs that say centrum, centro, centar, centre-ville, Zentrum, Stadtmittej… Cities throughout Europe are well-marked with signs that point you to the city center.
-These are particularly helpful in navigating cities that are not organized on a north/south grid.
+- Look for signs that say centrum, centro, centar, centre-ville, Zentrum, or Stadtmittej.
+Cities throughout Europe are well marked with signs that point you to the city center.
+These are particularly helpful when navigating cities that are not organized on a north/south grid.

 - Research the transit system.
 By going to the website for the city's transit system, or, in the case of a foreign language, searching for the information online, you'll find out how it works, what it costs, and what forms of payment are accepted.
 Do your research first.
 Before going to a new city: